saraundre/aletheia--website/app/gallery/README.md

 ---

-### 5. Child Street 11 Kids: Inspiring Journeys
+### 5. Child at Street 11 Kids: Inspiring Journeys
 **YouTube Link:** https://youtu.be/jwfFaKxnsGY

 **Description:** Follow the inspiring journeys of children from Street 11 as they discover new possibilities through STEM education and community support.

-**Speaker:** Featuring children and educators from the Child Street 11 program
+**Speaker:** Featuring children and educators from the Child at Street 11 program

 ---